Hawk of May: Characters

-Central Theme
+Central theme

 The central theme of Hawk of May is the idea of good versus evil.
 This is portrayed in the novel with the contrasting forces of the Light and the Darkness.
 Magic plays an important role in this as well, because there is good magic (such as the sword Caledvwlch) as well as evil magic (the magic which Morgawse uses).
 Even though Gwalchmai is tempted by the Darkness, once he meets the deity-like figure Lugh, he promises to work instead for good.
 This draws in the older tales where it is said that Gwalchmai gains his power from the Sun which leads him to be his strongest in the middle of the day with his power waning at night.
 Contrasting with Gwalchmai and the Light is his brother, Medraut, who studies dark magic with Morgawse.
 While Gwalchmai is turning into one of Arthur's greatest warriors and a large contributor to the success of his warband, Medraut will eventually lead to Arthur's downfall.
 In this respect, Gwalchmai and Medraut act as both foils and physical manifestations of the theme of the novel.

+Reception

+Kirkus Reviews offered a mixed opinion of the book, stating "The blend of sword-and-sorcery with highly unsystematic history and borrowings from Celtic legend works pretty well but would work far better if Bradshaw's prose could rise a bit higher than 'The cold anger in his stare had become white hot.'
+Moreover, there's a lack of texturing detail ... and the loftily but vaguely imagined conflict of 'Light' and 'Darkness' is distinctly sub-Tolkien.
+Still, Bradshaw is a spirited storyteller, and this is certainly one of the more successful recent minings of the ever-popular Arthurian vein."

+The Publishers Weekly review is more favorable: "Written when the author was a teen, this engaging and enchanting retelling of the Arthur legend will appeal to adults and younger readers alike."